Church Hospitality Ministry: How to Welcome & Engage Visitors

 While measuring the success of a church hospitality ministry isn’t as straightforward as measuring the success of a fundraising campaign by totaling up donations, there are ways to determine its effectiveness.

 You can conduct surveys to gather visitors feedback on their interactions with your hospitality team or hospitality committee, talk with team members to hear their thoughts on how their work is going and see if visitor numbers are up or if more visitors are returning after their initial visit to your church.
-All of these can help you measure the success of your hospitality ministry and develop new hospitality ministry ideas.
+All of these activities can help you measure the success of your hospitality ministry and develop new hospitality ministry ideas.

 Get All the Materials You Need to Welcome Church Visitors